 Connecting with Lord Shiva’s Bliss: Pradosh Vrat Explained

 , the sacred observance on the Trayodashi Tithi or the 13th lunar day, allows devotees to connect with Lord Shiva at his happiest.
-Occurring twice a month, once during the waxing phase (Shukla Paksha)
+Usually occurring twice a month, once during the waxing phase (Shukla Paksha)

 and once during the waning phase (Krishna Paksha), Trayodashi holds immense spiritual significance for followers of Lord Shiva.